damiso15/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 14-answer.txt - What does this script print?
 * 15-answer.txt - What does this script print?
 * 16-answer.txt - What does this script print?
+* 17-answer.txt - What does this script print?